Physics-Lee/taxis_project/upstream/mcd_mat_to_intermediate_files/plot the trajectory of the C.elegans or the stage/readme.md

 * plot the trajectory of the stage in the absolute frame.
 * plot the trajectory of the C.elegans in the absolute frame.

-The potential advantage
+The goal of these codes

+* check if the mcd_corrected.mat is right
+  * First, for the mcd.SegmentedCenterline, the y-axis is reversed.
+  * Second, for the mcd.StagePosition, the x-axis is reversed.

-* **check the ideal direction of your mcd file with the experimental record.**
+* check the ideal direction of your mcd_corrected.mat file with the experimental record.